Tribler/decentralized-mortgage-market/README.md

 ## Dependencies

 With the exception of mortgage contracts, all contracts must have a single dependency.
-Investment contracts must depend on mortgage contracts, and transaction contracts must depend on investment contracts (see figure below for an example).
+Investment contracts must depend on mortgage contracts, promise-to-buy contracts must depend on investment contracts, and payment confirmation contracts must depend on promise-to-buy contracts (see the figure below for an example).

 ![Contract chain](docs/_static/contract_chain.png)